githubtraining/training-manual/docs/24_commit_sig_verification.md

 ### Activity: Generate a new GPG key

-> NOTE: Before generating a new GPG key, make sure you have verified your email address.
+> **Note:** Before generating a new GPG key, make sure you have verified your email address.
 If you haven't verified your email address, you won't be able to sign commits and tags with GPG.

 1. Download and install the [GPG command line tools](https://www.gnupg.org/download/).
 1. Open your preferred command line application.